China's largest banks feel wind in their sails as profits rebound

 Analysts noted that the large gap between that ratio and a 1.26 per cent ratio for loans more than 90 days overdue - a key point after which troubled loans are considered bad - suggests ICBC had been conservative in its provisioning and could have room to reduce the overall rate further.

-Non-performing loan (NPL) ratios also improved for China's second- and third-largest lenders by assets, China Construction Bank Corp (CCB) and Agricultural Bank of China Ltd (AgBank).
+Non-performing loan (NPL) ratios also improved for China's second- and third-largest lenders by assets, China Construction Bank (CCB) and Agricultural Bank of China (AgBank).

 AgBank's NPL ratio fell to 1.81 per cent from 2.37 per cent, while CCB's ratio slipped from 1.52 per cent to 1.49 per cent.
 This compares to an industry-wide level of 1.74 per cent.